Courier (typeface)

-Courier is a monospaced slab serif typeface commissioned by IBM and designed by Howard "Bud" Kettler (1919–1999) in the mid-1950s.
-The Courier name and typeface concept are in the public domain.
+Courier is a monospaced slab serif typeface designed in the mid-1950s by Howard "Bud" Kettler (1919–1999) for IBM.
+The Courier name and design concept are in the public domain.
 Courier has been adapted for use as a computer font, and versions of it are installed on most desktop computers.

 History

-IBM did not trademark the name Courier, so the typeface design concept and its name are now public domain.
+IBM did not trademark the name Courier, so the name and its design (Note: Typeface designs are not subject to copyright in US law.
+In most other jurisdictions, the normal laws affecting intellectual property in design apply equally to typefaces.) are now public domain.
+(Note: "IBM neglected to trademark the typeface names like Courier and Prestige, so once the patents had lapsed, the names gradually fell into the public domain without IBM doing anything about it (at the time, and for a dozen years or so, IBM was distracted by a major U.S. anti-trust suit).
+Most students of the type protection field believe that those names are probably unprotectable by now, though IBM could still presumably make a try for it if sufficiently motivated." — Charles Bigelow, Stanford University.)
 According to some sources, a later version for IBM's Selectric typewriters was developed with input from Adrian Frutiger, although Paul Shaw writes that this is a confusion with Frutiger's adaptation of his Univers typeface for the Selectric system.
 Sources differ on whether the design was published in 1955 or 1956.